varyg1001/nyaaup/README.md

-│   -s, --skip-upload                      Skip torrent upload.                                                     │ │   -e, --edit-code EDIT_CODE              Use uniq edit code for mediainfo on rentry.co                            │ │   -p, --pictures-number PICTURES_NUMBER  Number of picture to upload to the torrent (default: 3).                 │ │   -M, --no-mediainfo NO_MEDIAINFO        Do not attach mediainfo to the torrent (provider rentry.co).             │ │   -m, --myanimelist MYANIMELIST          MyAnimeList link.                                                        │ │   --skip-myanimelist                     Skip anything that connect to MyAnimeList (in case of downtime).         │ │   -c, --category CATEGORY                Select a category, for help use: --category-help (1-6).                  │
+│   -s, --skip-upload                      Skip torrent upload.                                                     │ │   -e, --edit-code EDIT_CODE              Use uniq edit code for mediainfo on rentry.co                            │ │   -p, --pictures-number PICTURES_NUMBER  Number of picture to upload to the torrent (default: 3).                 │ │   -n, --note NOTE                        Put a note in to the description.                                        │ │   -M, --no-mediainfo                     Do not attach mediainfo to the torrent (provider rentry.co).             │ │   -m, --myanimelist MYANIMELIST          MyAnimeList link.                                                        │ │   --skip-myanimelist                     Skip anything that connect to MyAnimeList (in case of downtime).         │ │   -c, --category CATEGORY                Select a category, for help use: --category-help (1-6).                  │